Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Gravitationally bound solitons in Self-Interacting FDM

-Since the shape parameters are also functions of $g$, Eq.~\eqref{eq:Quant-Eq-Self} is an implicit relation that can only be solved numerically.
-However, it is useful to get an analytical estimate for the {\em approximate} region at which the dominant non-gravitational effect switches from the pure wave contribution to the non-linear self-coupling one.
-In evaluating the value of $g_*$ it is thus convenient to evaluate the shape parameters based on their non-interacting values, such that its value for an (empirical) soliton profile ~\citep{Schive2014,Schive2014a}
+Since the shape parameters $\nu_g$ and $\zeta_g$, as well as $r_c$ are functions of $g$, Eq.~\eqref{eq:Quant-Eq-Self} leads to an implicit relation that can be solved for $g_\star$ only numerically, and only after the functions $\nu_g=\nu(g)$, $\zeta_g=\zeta(g)$ etc.~have been determined.
+Although this may be feasible, we can avoid this complexity and still get a very good analytical estimate for the value of $g_\star$ at which the dominant non-gravitational effect switches from the pure wave contribution to the non-linear self-coupling one, by evaluating the shape parameters from the (empirical) non-interacting soliton profile~\citep{Schive2014,Schive2014a}